MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/STKProjectcostwithtemrequirements.md

 When a purchase order is created using the **Item requirements** feature, **Microsoft Dynamics 365 Finance** generates the project item requirements.
 Each purchase order line has a direct relationship with project item requirements, and both lines are linked to each other.
 Any changes to the purchase order have a direct impact and update on the project item requirements.

-For the item requirements, the system displays the unit price for purchase orders as an item cost price on the item requirements after deducting the discount applicable for purchase order lines.
-Item requirement **cost price** does not include the **Miscellaneous charges** applied on the purchase order line.
+For the item requirements, the system displays the unit price for purchase orders as an item cost price after deducting the discount applicable for purchase order lines.
+Item requirement **cost price** doesn't include the **Miscellaneous charges** applied on the purchase order line.

-Item requirements are automatically posted when a purchase order packing slip is posted if the **Item consumption** parameter is set to **Yes.** Otherwise, the system shows the message **Do you want to consume the material** if item consumption is marked to **No**.
+When a purchase order packing slip is posted, if the **Item consumption** parameter is set to **Yes.**, the Item requirements are automatically posted.
+Otherwise, the system shows the message **Do you want to consume the material** if item consumption is marked to **No**.
 You can post the item requirements manually as well.

 The system posts/generates the project cost on the **Purchase order unit price** or **Weighted average**.
 If **Include physical price** is enabled on the item model group for the item, the system posts the project cost with purchase order unit price at purchase order **Packing slip**.
 Otherwise, the system generates the project transactions with weighted average inventory cost method.